Mauritania Dec 4-9, 2016

 THE ROAD TO MALI

 We did not go this way.
 The Rte de l’Espoir (Road to Hope) from Nouakchott to Néma (around 1100km) is now entirely tarred, giving a smooth (if still very long) trip to the border.
-Check trusted security sources before traveling toward the border.
+Check trusted security sources before travelling toward the border.

 The first major town on the road to the Malian border is Kiffa (population 30,000), an important regional trading centre and crossroads.
 You could also break up your journey at lively Ayoûn el-Atroûs, which is a good place to spend your last ouguiyas before crossing into Mali.
 The tarred road ends at the town of Néma, the jumping-off point for Oualâta and where you can get your passport stamped.

 OUALÂTA.
 Possibly one of Mauritania’s best-kept secrets, Oualâta is another ancient Saharan town high on atmosphere and personality.
 Dating from 1224, it used to be the last resting point for caravans heading for Timbuktu.
-It’s about 100km north of Néma but is definitely worth the grueling ride to get here.
+It’s about 100km north of Néma but is worth the grueling ride to get here.

 Entering the town you’ll be struck by the red mudbrick houses adorned with decorative paintings on the exterior and interior.
 There’s a small museum and a library, which houses ancient Islamic manuscripts.
 There are also several rock paintings and archaeological sites in the vicinity.